-The art historian, Michael Baxandall, once wrote that taste is “the conformity between discriminations demanded by a painting and skills of discrimination possessed by the beholder.”
+The Renaissance art historian, Michael Baxandall, once wrote that taste is “the conformity between discriminations demanded by a painting and skills of discrimination possessed by the beholder.”
 Looking at a great painting, he said, “a man with intellectual self-respect [is] in no position to remain quite passive; he [is] obliged to discriminate.”
-The interaction between artist and beholder is a cultural device analogous to a game, a context within which making and perceiving are driven to ever-higher levels by practice.
+This interaction between artist and beholder is the cultural context in which making and perceiving are driven to ever higher levels by life-absorbing immersion.

-Let me leave you with this thought.
 Art is a cultural institution that channels and transforms the simple joys of infant perceptual play into something extraordinarily complex and grand.
-It imparts value to the contemplation of certain objects.
+It imparts value to the contemplation of objects that possess form-dictated complexity.
 Sophisticated aesthetic pleasure marks this value.